DemonicKrace/leetcode/language-note.md

 #### prerequisite
 - array values should be `ascending` order
 #### function
-- use binary search to insert value to array
+- use binary search to insert value into array
 #### time complexity
 -  O(N logN)
 ```